iOS 14 first take: Apple launches a new iPhone home screen, Siri, widgets, picture-in-picture video and more

 iOS 14 gives Siri an overhauled interface and knowledge

-According to Apple, Siri knows over 20 times more facts than just three years ago.
+According to Apple, Siri knows over 20 times more facts than it did just three years ago.
 Also the audio messages feature in the Messages app can be accessed directly from Siri.

 Siri can now translate text and dictation via the Translate app